Documentation

 Getting Started

-Mira connects stakeholders to AI coding assistants through three channels: structured feedback on builds, skills that encode domain knowledge, and subagents that define specialized AI personas.
-All three flow into your coding tool via MCP.
+Mira connects stakeholders to AI coding assistants through structured feedback on builds, feature tracks that scope work into features, project context that persists your brand and technical decisions, skills that encode domain knowledge, and subagents that define specialized AI personas.
+All flow into your coding tool via MCP.

 Get started with a single command: